About this leaflet

 About 1 in every 50 people suffer from OCD at some point in

 their lives, men and women equally.
-That adds up to about 1 million
+That adds up to over 1

-people in the U.K. Famous sufferers may have included the biologist
+million people in the U.K. Famous sufferers may have included the

-Charles Darwin, the pioneer nurse, Florence Nightingale, and John
+biologist Charles Darwin, the pioneer nurse, Florence Nightingale,

 If you gamble, eat or drink 'compulsively', do you have